itsallan/bible/README.md

 The reading plan itself was picked up from [biblestudytools.com](https://www.biblestudytools.com/bible-reading-plan/chronological.html).

-If you're not command line savvy, I suggest you register on their site and track your progress there.

 ## Installation
-1. Clone the repo.
+1. Clone or download the repo: `git clone https://github.com/BennyThadikaran/bible.git`
-2. Open your terminal / command prompt / Powershell.
+2. Open your terminal(Linux) or Powershell (Windows).
-3. Navigate to the script folder
+3. Navigate to the project folder
 4. For Linux users, make the script executable with ```chmod +x bible```
 4. Execute script as ```./bible```